 Dr. Christine Harris, Professor of Psychology at the University of California, San Diego and Caroline Prouvost, a student, performed a study on 36 small-breed dogs.
-They videotaped the dogs individually in their own homes, while their owners ignored them and lavished attention on two objects: An animatronic dog which could bark, whine and wag its tail and a plastic jack-o’-lantern.
+They videotaped the dogs individually in their own homes, while their owners ignored them and lavished attention on two objects.
+The first was an animatronic dog which could bark, whine and wag its tail.
+The second was a plastic Jack-o-Lantern.
 The dog owners also read aloud from a pop-up book that played tunes.
 When the people showed affection to the fake dogs, 78% of the time, their dog would push or touch them.
-Thirty percent of the time, they would try to get between their owner and the toy dog, and 25% of the time, they would actually snap at the animatronic dog.
+30% of the time, they would try to get between their owner and the toy dog.
+25% of the time, they would actually snap at the animatronic dog.

 However, there were much less of these behaviors when their owners spoke sweetly to the toy pumpkin.
-Forty two percent of the dogs tried to push or touch their owners, 15% tried to come between them, and only 1% snapped at the jack-o’-lantern.
+42% of the dogs tried to push or touch their owners, 15% tried to come between them, and only 1% snapped at the Jack-o-Lantern.
 There were also less jealous behaviors when the person read from the book.
 It seems the behaviors were triggered by signs of social interaction, such as the toy dog “responding” to their owner, rather than their owner ignoring them for an inanimate object.
-Eighty six percent of the dogs tried to sniff the butt of the toy dog during the experiment which implies they thought it was real.
+86% of the dogs tried to sniff the butt of the toy dog during the experiment, which implies they thought it was real.

 This experiment seems to indicate that when a dog sees its owner interact in an affectionate way with another animal, or what they perceive as another animal, they engage in behaviors that try to draw the affection back to them.
 However, not all scientists are willing to call it jealousy in the way that humans experience the emotion of jealousy.
 One scientist thought a more plausible explanation for the dogs’ behaviors in the experiment was that the dogs were showing interest because their owner was interacting with another “social being,” and they wanted to be part of the fun – not necessarily feeling the emotion of jealousy.

-Dr. Harris and Ms. Prouvost concluded from their study that perhaps the emotion of jealousy is more primordial of an emotion than previously thought.
+Dr. Harris and Ms. Prouvost concluded from their study that perhaps the emotion of jealousy is a more primordial emotion than previously thought.
 Such emotional responses have been noted in very young babies, and now it seems, in the canine species too.